Miri Ben-Ari: Life and career

 In 2022, Ben-Ari released the song "Symphony of Brotherhood Rise" with superstar rapper Flo Rida and Erik E. "Smooth" Hicks, featuring Dr. Martin King Jr with the iconic speech "I have a dream", a special release for Dr. Martin Luther King Day.
 The song entered the official Spotify MLK playlist.

 In 2023, Miri Ben-Ari produced a special concert for Black History Month, hosted by the New Jersey-Israel Commission to Governor Phil Murphy and COGIC (Church of God in Christ) and attended by government officials and community leaders, including NJ Secretary of State Tahesha Way, former U.S. Senator-NJ Governor Jon Corzine, Newark Mayor Ras Baraka, Rabbis, and Bishops.

-Ben-Ari was invited as the headline performer at The "110 First Lady's Luncheon," honoring The First Lady Dr. Jill Biden.
+Ben-Ari was invited as the headline performer at The "110 First Lady's Luncheon," honoring The First Lady Jill Biden.

 In 2024, Miri Ben-Ari launched a music education program for high school students in New York called Symphony of Brotherhood, opening Black History Month attended by NYC Mayor Eric Adams.
-In 2025, she expanded the program to New Jersey, launching it in partnership with the City of Newark Board of Education and NJ Lieutenant Governor Tahesha Way to open Black History Month.
+In 2025, she expanded the program to New Jersey, launching it in partnership with the City of Newark Board of Education and NJ Lieutenant Governor Tahesha Way to mark the opening of Black History Month.
+In 2024 Ben-Ari was honored by the Anti-Defamation League with the "Making a Difference" award.

+Miri Ben-Ari co-founded MusicX and serves as its CEO.
+MusicX is a music technology company and the parent company of Boombap.

-In 2025 Miri Ben-Ari released the Amapiano song "Finally" with Tanzanian artist Harmonize.
+In 2025, Miri Ben-Ari released the Amapiano song "Finally" with Tanzanian artist Harmonize.

-On June 22, 2025 Miri Ben-Ari made history becoming the first recording artist to headline the Game 7 2025 NBA Finals halftime performance between the Oklahoma City Thunder and the Indiana Pacers.
+On June 22, 2025, Miri Ben-Ari made history by becoming the first recording artist to headline the Game 7 2025 NBA Finals halftime performance between the Oklahoma City Thunder and the Indiana Pacers.

+Miri Ben-Ari won the Music Tech Innovation Award by the World Leaders in Data and AI.

+In 2026, Ben-Ari served as the Music Director and featured performer for the opening segment of the 79th Cannes Film Festival.
+She became the first music recording artist to be featured in the opening segment of the opening ceremony and performed the 2026 Cannes Film Festival alongside Eye Haïdara.